A complete guide to 70+ holidays, events, deadlines, and days of observance in the world of home fermentation in 2022

 July 1 – Anniversary of Mississippi Statute §67-3-11 Enactment

-Though homebrewing became federally legal with the signing of US HR 1337, each state had to ratify their own constitution to make the hobby legal in their state.
-This did not happen until 2013, when Mississippi became the 50th state to legalize homebrewing with the enactment of Mississippi Statute §67-3-11.
+Though homebrewing became federally legal with the signing of US HR 1337, each state had to ratify its own constitution to make the hobby legal in its state.
+This did not happen until 2013 when Mississippi became the 50th state to legalize homebrewing with the enactment of the Mississippi Statute §67-3-11.